wbuchwalter/on-demand-training-cntk/doc/vsts.md

 Finally, click on `Queue new build`.
 The build should take around 20 minutes to complete, you should then be able to see the result from the `artifact` tab of the build:
 ![](/doc/images/05.png)
-Finally, click on `Queue new build`.
-Finally, click on `Queue new build`.